 And then there’s the lighting.
 Figura designed and created the forged iron ceiling light and then working with our lighting designer, worked wonders creating subtle task, accent and overall lighting with bespoke fittings that look completely at home.

 Tumbled limestone flooring runs through to the boot room where there’s ample storage for shoes, boots, jackets and all the outdoor clobber families seem to accumulate.
 As a little extra, we created a simple but beautiful stool for putting your wellies on.

 In the larder

-A perfect vegetarian main course, Elly McCausland's gloriously golden Pumpkin, goat’s cheese and fig tart with lemon thyme recipe would make a showstopping vegetarian Christmas dinner.
-With creamy goat's cheese and juicy figs, this stunning tart is sure to delight guests during the festive season and beyond.
+A perfect vegetarian main course, Elly McCausland's gloriously golden Pumpkin, goat’s cheese and fig tart with lemon thyme recipe would make a showstopping vegetarian dinner for friends.
+With creamy goat's cheese and juicy figs, this stunning tart is sure to delight guests during the autumn season and beyond.

 Tom Aikens' Organic mini pumpkin and ricotta tarts with spiced honey recipe makes a perfect party canapé, with a crisp puff pastry base topped with a lightly spiced, sweet pumpkin purée and creamy ricotta cheese.
 Autumn and winter are the best times to find pumpkin and squash, and most varieties would work well in these tarts.
 Tom includes a delicious spiced honey recipe which flavours the pumpkin.